How HIPAA Regulates Medical Waste

 There are financial penalties for violating HIPAA and not complying with standards.
 Therefore, it’s critical to understand the financial repercussions and try to avoid them in your practice.

-Below is a list of the type of violation and the minimum penalty:
+Below is a list of the types of violations and the minimum penalty:

 - Unknown: $100 per violation – Max $25,000 annually